KosSinus8246/stage_TQG_2025/README.md

 The other codes are initial codes that be used to create the KERNEL codes.

+The code TQG solve named ''JULIE'' is a 2D adaption of the TQG solve v2 bis

 Important : to compile the f90 files ifort is deprecated, we need to use ifx